-Following the change in the Company's accounting policies in 2016, the Company now recognises all balances under the Programme involving the Seller as Balance with the Seller.
+The Company recognises all balances under the Programme involving the Seller as Balance with the Seller.
 As balances are regularly settled with the Seller and on a net basis, this balance is considered to be a current liability, notwithstanding that the individual underlying contracts under the Programme may be of a long-term nature.